MicrosoftDocs/sql-docs/docs/tools/visual-studio-code/create-azure-function-with-mssql.md

 View OE Command:
 :::image type="content" alt-text="Screenshot of object explorer context menu to add a SQL binding from View." source="./media/create-azure-function-with-mssql/create-function-view-object-explorer.png":::

-See further documentation to create an Azure function with SQL bindings from the command palette [here](create-azure-function-with-mssql-OE.md).
+See further documentation to create an Azure function with SQL bindings from the SQL Server object explorer [here](create-azure-function-with-mssql-OE.md).

 ## From the Command Palette
 Run the `MS SQL: Create Azure Function with SQL Binding` command from the command palette to create a new function with a SQL binding.